Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 | 2  | 555-221-4548 | 1              |
 | 3  | 555-782-4549 | 3              |

-To find out who owns the phone number we would take that id and search for it in the Person list that we made above.
-This is a relationship.
-Relational data uses these kinds of relationships
+To find out who owns the phone number, we take that id and search for it in the Person list that we made above.
+This is what we call a relationship.
+Relational data uses these kinds of relationships.

 -